citrix/rfchrome-hdx-sdk/docs/index.md

-# HDX SDK for Citrix Receiver for Chrome 2.5.1
+# HDX SDK for Citrix Receiver for Chrome 2.5.2

 Citrix Receiver for Chrome provides the HDX SDK as a JavaScript file that you can include in third-party Chrome apps.
 The HDX SDK provides an API to launch and interact with the XenApp and XenDesktop sessions from third-party Chrome apps.

 The HDX SDK for Chrome provides the following capabilities:

+* Embed Receiver sessions in third-party apps that are running in kiosk mode on Google Chromebooks.
 * Launch an HDX SDK session in regular mode (opens the session in a new window) or in embedded mode inside third-party Chrome apps (using appview).
 * Receive events from a session on connect, disconnect, and errors.
 * Change the resolution of the launched session dynamically.